reusable-ui/reusable-ui-monorepo/variants/outline-variant/README.md

 };
 ```

-#### 🧠 Outlines Resolution Strategy
+#### 🧠 Outline Resolution Strategy

-The hook determines the final outlined state using the following priority:
+The hook determines the final outline state using the following priority:
 1. **Explicit Prop Override**
    - If `props.outlined` is `true` or `false`, it takes precedence.
 2. **Relative Resolution**